apscot/ShoppingProjectEjbAndSpring/readme.md

 1. All get API had a input payload but as per Rest API guidlines we should not use Post/Put for getting/fetching anything from an API.
 So as GetMapping doesnt allow input payload to be passed, I kept the input details as path params.
 2. As it was mentioned only Spring, I have taken the liberty of using Spring boot, as it helps my development faster for this short period of time.
 3. I used H2 database for inmemory db for Product and ShoppingCart application.
-4. I have created my own LRU cache implementation which evicts within 30 secounds of inactivity.
+4. I have created my own LRU cache implementation which evicts within 30 seconds of inactivity.
 5. Unfortunately time was very short, So I have missed the test case for the customershoppingcart application.
 6. My EJB knowledge was not quite up to the mark so did bare minimum for EJB implementation.
 7. Didnt put any Exception handling as it was not mentioned the description, given few Sysouts, wherever needed.